 Skip to main content

-Winchester City of Sanctuary projects
+Winchester City of Sanctuary support

 What are we doing locally in Winchester to support people seeking sanctuary?
 Here is just a few projects we have been involved in over the last year many of which continue.

-We support access to ESOL (English for Speakers of Other Languages) classes run locally.
-Please get in touch if you would like to access ESOL classes locally and need some advice or guidance.
+We support access to ESOL (English for Speakers of Other Languages) classes run locally, access to food banks and other services.
+Please get in touch if you are seeking sanctuary locally and would like to access to local services and need some advice or guidance.
+We can signpost you to local services if you are an asylum seeker, refugee or you do not know where to go to find out information.

 We work closely with Winchester City Council to explore how to make Winchester a city of sanctuary and to discuss how they can be a council of sanctuary helping to embed sanctuary at the heart of local authorities.
 The first step Winchester City Council took was to pass a motion making a commitment towards being a place of sanctuary.
 They are key partners in our efforts locally and we welcome their support.
+There is lot’s of useful information on the council website about support available locally and about the council’s Spaces of Sanctuary (SOS) new initiative in Winchester.

 We work closely with local, regional and national partners to try and ensure that refugees are treated with compassion, respect, and dignity and to show our solidarity in standing Together with Refugees.
 Local organisations like SWVG, Rural Refugee Network, CLEAR Southampton, Southampton Stand Up To Racism, and Portsmouth City of Sanctuary all play invaluable roles in our local and regional communities.
 Please support us and them.